 What to expect from your doctor

-- Does any particular joint position make the pain better or worse?
+- Does a particular joint position make the pain better or worse?

 - How much alcohol do you drink?

 - AskMayoExpert.
-Who gets avascular necrosis of the hip?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Avascular necrosis of the hip.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.